zephyrproject-rtos/zephyr/doc/porting/arch.rst

 parameter.

 * Using some architecture defined mechanism, the parameter value is forced in the stub.
 This is commonly found in X86-based architectures.

 * The parameters to the ISR are inserted and tracked via a separate table requiring the architecture to discover at runtime which interrupt is executing.
 A common interrupt handler demuxer is installed for all entries of the real interrupt vector table, which then fetches the device's ISR and parameter from the separate table.
-This approach is commonly used in the ARC and ARM architectures via the sw_isr_table implementation.
-You can find examples of the stubs by looking at _IntEnt in x86, _IntExit in x86 and ARM, _isr_wrapper() in ARM, or the full implementation description for ARC in :file:`arch/arc/core/isr_wrapper.S`.
+This approach is commonly used in the ARC and ARM architectures via the :option:`SW_ISR_TABLE` implementation.
+You can find examples of the stubs by looking at _IntEnt in x86, _IntExit in x86 and ARM, :code:`_isr_wrapper()` in ARM, or the full implementation description for ARC in :file:`arch/arc/core/isr_wrapper.S`.

 Each architecture also has to implement primitives for interrupt control: